Workshop

 Building Relationships Through 1-to-1s

-Join us for this workshop where we will explore why we have 1-to-1s, and get an opportunity to practice them with other organisers.
+Explore why we have 1-to-1s and get an opportunity to practice them with other organisers.

 Act Build Change | 23 Jun 2025 | Online